 To be taken at (country): University of Edinburgh UK

 N.B.
-The Julius Nyerere Master’s Scholarships are highly competitive and only the best candidates are considered.
-Prospective applicants should note that, to date, successful candidates for the Scholarships have all held a First Class Honours degree.
+The Julius Nyerere Master’s Scholarship is highly competitive and only the best candidates are considered.
+Prospective applicants should note that, to date, in almost all cases successful candidates for the Scholarships have held a First Class Honours degree.
 Applicants with a 2:1 Honours degree will be considered if they can show a very strong track record of work experience relevant to their prospective degree.

 - The scholarships will be awarded to Tanzanian citizen who is normally resident in Tanzania, and who is accepted for admission on a full-time basis for a postgraduate Master’s programme of study at the University of Edinburgh.